-Before we begin, we would like to acknowledge the staff from E.B.L.
-Naturopathic care clinic for all of their support.
-You can learn more here about their services and mission.
+Before we begin, we would like to acknowledge the staff from Essential Communications Ltd. for all of their support.
+More info on communication courses and their other services found on their website.
 Pembroke Pines is a beautiful city located in Florida that was named one of

 the best cities to live in America.
 Its population is just above one hundred